 © 2018 GN Hearing A/S. All rights reserved.
 ReSound is a trademark of GN Hearing A/S. Apple, the Apple logo, iPhone, iPad, iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.
 Android is a trademark of Google Inc. The Bluetooth word mark and logos are registered trademarks owned by the Bluetooth SIG, Inc.

-Complies with IMDA Standards DA105282 Manufacturer according to EU Medical Device Directive 93/42/EEC:
+Manufacturer according to EU Medical Device Directive 93/42/EEC: